Degrees and Certificates

 Lake Washington Institute of Technology’s total liability for claims arising from a contractual relationship with the student in any way related to classes or programs shall be limited to the tuition and expenses paid by the student to the college for those classes or programs.
 In no event shall the college be liable for any special, indirect, incidental, or consequential damages, including but not limited to, loss of earnings or profits.

-Lake Washington Institute of Technology identifies five Global Outcomes - institution wide student learning outcomes - that all students graduating from LWTech should have to be successfully prepared for today’s careers and tomorrow’s opportunities.
-The five Global Outcomes are Communication, Critical Thinking, Information Literacy, Intercultural Appreciation, and Teamwork.
+Lake Washington Institute of Technology identifies five college-wide learning outcomes that all students graduating from LWTech should have to be successfully prepared for today’s careers and tomorrow’s opportunities.
+The five college-wide learning outcomes are communication, critical thinking, cultural humility, information literacy, and teamwork.

-Each long certificate and degree program includes coursework used to assess student performance in these global outcomes:
+Each long certificate and degree program includes coursework used to assess student performance in these college-wide learning outcomes:

 The ability to engage effectively in verbal, non-verbal, written, and/or symbolic expression.